BrainModes/BM.Atlas/README.md

 Please contact c.langford    at    brainmodes.com for further help or questions regarding how to build this project from the source code.

+# Acknowledgments

+This  research  has  received  funding  from  the  European  Union’s  Horizon  2020  Framework  Programme  for  Research  and  Innovation  under  the  Specific  Grant  Agreement  Nos.
+785907  (Human  Brain Project SGA2),  945539  (Human  Brain Project SGA3), ICEI 800858, VirtualBrainCloud 826421 and ERC 683049.